-- (a) The SADC-RTGS material aspects that require a high degree of legal certainty include: - (i) the appointment of the SARB as the SADC-RTGS operator; - (ii) the authorisation of participants; - (iii) settlement finality and irrevocability of settled instructions; - (iv) participant failure; and - (v) settlement failure. - (b) South Africa is the relevant jurisdiction for the identified material aspects of the FMI's activities.
+- a.
+The material aspects of the SADC-RTGS that require a high degree of legal certainty include: - i. the appointment of the SARB as the SADC-RTGS operator; - ii. the authorisation of participants; - iii. settlement finality and irrevocability of settled instructions; - iv. participant failure; and - v. settlement failure. - b.
+South Africa is the relevant jurisdiction for the identified material aspects of the FMI's activities.